vcjhwebdev/waterwars/README.md

 ## Features

-- Attack the enemy with precision!!!
+- Able to shoot an AI
-- Attack or get ATTACKED!!!
+- AI will shoot and possibly KILL YOU!!!
-- Battle TODAY!!!
+- YOU CAN PLAY AGAIN!!!

 ### Changelog